OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

    -  iGoat-Swift          OWASP.iGoat-Swift
 ```

-It will also show which of them are currently running.
-Take a note of the "Identifier" and the PID if any as you'll need them afterwards.
+It also shows which of them are currently running.
+Take a note of the "Identifier" (bundle identifier) and the PID if any as you'll need them afterwards.

 ##### Exploring the App Package

-Once you are targeting an specific app you'll want to start gathering information about it.
-At this point you might have the IPA of the app.
+Once you have collected the package name of the application you want to target, you'll want to start gathering information about it.
+First, retrieve the IPA as explained in "Basic Testing Operations - Obtaining and Extracting Apps".

 You can unzip the IPA using the standard `unzip` or any other zip utility.
 The following output was truncated for better readability and overview: